jhudsl/Documentation_and_Usability/docs/06-how-to_examples.md

 @Bolyen2019 give a great set up and hypothesis to a question with a given dataset and walk through each step to answer that question.
 At the very end of the example they also provide the end result for comparison!

-## Exercise: Create your own How-to examples!
+## Exercise: Create your own how-to examples!

 Use [the how-to example templates](https://raw.githubusercontent.com/jhudsl/itcr-template-documentation/master/docs/how_to_examples.md) to start your own how-to examples either by using the markdown template directly, or navigating to the MkDocs repository you set up in the previous chapter.